Sammy Smith named 2023 Xfinity Series Rookie of the Year

 Smith’s closet rival for this year’s rookie title was Chandler Smith, who ended up in ninth place in the final standings and claimed both his first Xfinity victory at Richmond Raceway in April and his first berth into the Xfinity Playoffs while driving for Kaulig Racing.
 Smith’s other rivals for the rookie title included Parker Retzlaff and Blaine Perkins.

 The NASCAR Xfinity Series teams and competitors enter an off-season period before returning to action at Daytona International Speedway on February 17, 2024, to commence a new season of racing.
-The event’s broadcast time is slated to occur at 5 p.m.
+The event’s broadcast time is scheduled for 5 p.m.
 ET on FS1.